Where basic income fits in the future of work - and why it matters to business

 So it shows that something like basic income would have a practical impact on the economy and the labour market, because other people were just sceptical that it would change anything.

-Why is it important for organisations?
+Why is basic income important for organisations?

 So if we are going towards a world in which lots of jobs are really going to be automated – and this is a strong possibility as many economists still think it will be the case – then it is in the interest of organisations to make sure this transition takes place smoothly.
 They don't want to be in a situation where you can have a social crisis or you have massive levels of unemployment.
 This needs to be managed in a rational way.
 So if this is the case, then it's in the interests of businesses and organisations to manage that transition.
 And therefore basic income becomes something sensible to do.